Melanoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Stages of Melanoma

 The process used to find out whether cancer has spread within the skin or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
 Talk with your doctor about what the stage of your cancer is.

 The following tests and procedures may be used in the staging process:

-- Wide local excision: A surgical procedure to remove some of the normal tissue surrounding the area where melanoma was found, to check for cancer cells.
+- Wide local excision: A surgical procedure to remove some of the normal tissue around the area where abnormal tissue was removed.
+A pathologist then looks at the tissue under a microscope to check for cancer cells.

 - Lymph node mapping and sentinel lymph node biopsy: Procedures in which a radioactive substance and/or blue dye is injected near the tumor.
-The substance or dye flows through lymphducts to the sentinel node or nodes (the first lymph node or nodes where cancer cells are likely to have spread).
+The substance or dye flows through lymph ducts to the sentinel node or nodes (the first lymph node or nodes where cancer cells are likely to have spread).
 The surgeon removes only the nodes with the radioactive substance or dye.
-A pathologist then checks the sentinel lymph nodes for cancer cells.
-If no cancer cells are detected, it may not be necessary to remove additional nodes.
+A pathologist views a sample of tissue under a microscope to check for cancer cells.
+If no cancer cells are found, it may not be necessary to remove more nodes.